Colon Cancer Screening Saves Lives

 What is the best test for colon cancer?

 Based on your age and risk factors, your doctor can determine when you should test and which test in the best option for you.
-Colonoscopy is the most common test to detect colon cancer. and is the only test that detects and p
+Colonoscopy is the most common test to detect colon cancer, but are also frequently used to diagnose inflammatory bowel disease.

 What are the best ways to minimize chances of getting colon cancer?